Fluctuations of the front in a one-dimensional model for the spread of an infection: Estimates on the renewal structure

-So far, we have proved results dealing with the behavior of the system during the time-interval $[S_n, S_{n+1}]$, for $n \geq 1$.
-The case of the interval $[0,S_1]$ is a little bit different since it starts at time $D_0=0$, where not all the properties of times $S_n, \ n \geq 1$ are met.
-However, the distribution of $(R_0,B_0)$ is exactly known, and, in this case, Proposition \ref{p:ballistique-dessous-KS} directly yields the estimates that we obtained by a combination of Proposition \ref{p:ballistique-dessous} and Corollary \ref{c:comparaison-conditionnement} in the case $[S_n, S_{n+1}]$.
-In particular, we have the following results.
+So far, we have proved results dealing with the behavior of the system during the time-interval $[S_n, S_{n+1}]$, for $n \geq1$.
+The case of the interval $[0,S_1]$ is a little bit different since it starts at time $D_0=0$, where not all the properties of times $S_n, n \geq1$ are met.
+However, the distribution of $(R_0,B_0)$ is exactly known, and, in this case, Proposition~\ref{p:ballistique-dessous-KS} directly yields the estimates that we obtained by a combination of Proposition~\ref {p:ballistique-dessous} and Corollary~\ref {c:comparaison-conditionnement} in the case $[S_n, S_{n+1}]$.
+We merely state the relevant results, whose proofs are similar (and simpler) than those given in steps 1~and~2.